Our ACLS, BLS, and PALS courses satisfy CE requirements for Physicians, Dentists, Nurses, and Pharmacists

-Can you rush a hard copy SD ACLS card?
+Can you rush a hard copy SD ACLS certificate?

 Yes, we offer an expedited shipping option.
-In the meantime please print your downloadable PDF card you receive after completing the San Diego ACLS exam.
-Many providers use this card alone.
-The card is shipped only if requested.
+In the meantime please print your downloadable PDF eCard you receive after completing the San Diego ACLS exam.
+Many providers use this eCard alone.
+The certificate is shipped only if requested.

 I’m going to be traveling and I purchased my PALS in San Diego, can I take it from another computer?

 No problem, you can take our courses from any computer with Internet access.